 Vacation Expense No. 1: Airfare

-If you’ve flown anywhere in the last few years, you know that airfare is one of the most expensive vacation costs.
-Still, there are some ways to cut down on the cost of travel, without resorting to a road trip.
+After two brutal pandemic years, the airline industry is enjoying a huge resurgence in demand for air travel, according to NPR — and that means much pricier tickets.
+Still, there are some ways to cut down on the cost of travel without having to resort to a road trip.
 Here are some ways to get a good deal on your next flight.

 “Make sure you’re searching approximately six weeks before your desired departure date, or two months for international trips, to find the best rates,” said Woroch.